Speaker (politics): Canada

+Federal

-In Canada, the Speaker of the House of Commons (président de la Chambre des communes) is the individual elected to preside over the House of Commons, the elected lower house.
-The speaker is a Member of Parliament (MP) and is elected at the beginning of each new parliament by fellow MPs.
-The Speaker's role in presiding over Canada's House of Commons is similar to that of speakers elsewhere in other countries that use the Westminster system.
-The Speaker does not vote except in the case of a tie.
-By convention, if required to vote, the Speaker will vote in favour of continuing debate on a matter, but will not ultimately vote for a measure to be approved.
+In Canada, the speaker of the House of Commons (Président de la Chambre des communes) is the individual elected to preside over the House of Commons, the elected lower house.
+The speaker is a member of parliament (MP) and is elected at the beginning of each new parliament by fellow MPs.
+The speaker's role in presiding over the House of Commons is similar to that of speakers elsewhere in other countries that use the Westminster system.
+The speaker does not vote except in the case of a tie.
+By convention, if required to vote, the speaker will vote in favour of continuing debate on a matter, but will not ultimately vote for a measure to be approved.

-The Speaker of the Senate of Canada (président du Sénat) is the presiding officer of the Senate of Canada, the appointed upper house.
-The Speaker represents the Senate at official functions, rules on questions of parliamentary procedure and parliamentary privilege, and presides over debates and voting in the "Red Chamber".
-The Speaker of the Senate is appointed by the Governor General of Canada from amongst sitting senators upon the advice of the Prime Minister.
-The Speaker has a vote on all matters.
+The speaker of the Senate (président du Sénat) is the presiding officer of the Senate, the appointed upper house.
+The speaker represents the Senate at official functions, rules on questions of parliamentary procedure and parliamentary privilege, and presides over debates and voting in the "Red Chamber".
+The speaker of the Senate is appointed by the governor general from amongst sitting senators upon the advice of the prime minister.
+The speaker has a vote on all matters.
 In the event of a tie, the matter fails.